alejandro-martinez/fullstackTest/README.md

 * Go to the **backend folder** and run **"gulp; npm start"**

  * **Open your browser and enter the url "http://localhost:8000"**

+## Rest API documentation

+ * See API_Docs.html on the project's root folder

 ## Doing changes
 If you've done some changes in the source, you may want **to rebuild the project** by **running "gulp" from the backend folder.**